 Leena Al Olaimy is a leading social innovator in the Arab world and award-winning author of Compassionate Counterterrorism: The Power of Inclusion in Fighting Fundamentalism.
-Her latest social venture, the Trillion Tree Fund, is set to launch in 2021 with a mission to scale-up conservation finance.
+Her latest social venture, the Trillion Tree Fund, is mobilizing conservation finance to restore 1.2 trillion trees.

 In 2010, Olaimy cofounded 3BL Associates (3BL), a people+planet strategy consultancy working on interconnected sustainable development issues like peace, climate action, innovation, and equitable economic growth.
 Through 3BL’s consultancy arm, she advised companies, governments, multilaterals, and international NGOs on designing inclusive and financially sustainable models to advance social and environmental progress.
 Through 3BL’s think-do-tank, Olaimy cofounded award-winning ventures like Public-Planet Partnerships, Nonviolent Resilience, and Diversity On Board.